amsehili/auditok/quickstart.rst

     assert len(tokens) == 6

-Trim leading and trailing silence
+Trim leading and tailing silence
 ---------------------------------

 The  tokenizer in the following example is set up to remove the silence that precedes the first acoustic activity or follows the last activity in a record.
 It preserves whatever it founds between the two activities.
-In other words, it removes the leading and trailing silence.
+In other words, it removes the leading and tailing silence.

 Sampling rate is 44100 sample per second, we'll use an analysis window of 100 ms (i.e. bloc_ksize == 4410)